Laravel Horizon

 Installation

-You should ensure that your queue connection is set to redis
+You should ensure that your queue connection is set to redis in your queue configuration file.

 You may use Composer to install Horizon into your Laravel project: